ccimrie/IVR-Labs/README.md

 Follow the next steps according to your situation.

 ### Only on DICE machines
+4. Clear the pip cache which is in the home directory: `rm -rf .cache/pip/`
 4. Run installation script: `source install.bash` :+1:

 ### Only on self-managed machines (Non-DICE or VM)